How to Become a Park Ranger (5 Steps + Complete Guide)

 • Able to diffuse tense situations

-• Education people on safety and wildlife
+• Educating people on safety and wildlife

 • Do search and rescue operations